rustiqtech/solana-exporter/book/src/basics/installation.md

 ```
 solana-exporter generate
 ```
-to set up a default configuration file, and the directory where the exporter's persistent database will live.

-By default, the `generate` command will place a config file inside `~/.solana-exporter`.
+to set up a default configuration file.
+By default, the `generate` command will place a config file inside `~/.solana-exporter`; this directory will be automatically created, unless the `-o` flag is present to override the output location.

 ## Running as a service